Fast Few-Shot Classification by Few-Iteration Meta-Learning: Abstract

 \section{Abstract}

-Learning in a low-data regime from only a few labeled examples is an important, but challenging problem.
-Recent advancements within meta-learning have demonstrated encouraging performance, in particular, for the task of few-shot classification.
-We propose a novel optimization-based meta-learning approach for few-shot classification.
+Autonomous agents interacting with the real world need to learn new concepts efficiently and reliably.
+This requires learning in a low-data regime, which is a highly challenging problem.
+We address this task by introducing a fast optimization-based meta-learning method for few-shot classification.
 It consists of an embedding network, providing a general representation of the image, and a base learner module.
 The latter learns a linear classifier during the inference through an unrolled optimization procedure.
 We design an inner learning objective composed of (i) a robust classification loss on the support set and (ii) an entropy loss, allowing transductive learning from unlabeled query samples.
 By employing an efficient initialization module and a Steepest Descent based optimization algorithm, our base learner predicts a powerful classifier within only a few iterations.
 Further, our strategy enables important aspects of the base learner objective to be learned during meta-training.
 To the best of our knowledge, this work is the first to integrate both induction and transduction into the base learner in an optimization-based meta-learning framework.
-We perform a comprehensive experimental analysis, demonstrating the effectiveness of our approach on four few-shot classification datasets.
+We perform a comprehensive experimental analysis, demonstrating the speed and effectiveness of our approach on four few-shot classification datasets.
+The Code is available at \href{https://github.com/4rdhendu/FIML}{https://github.com/4rdhendu/FIML}.